-Last week I built the first draft of an app that I got an LLM to write most of the code for.
-The app looks pretty good so far and was a huge amount of fun to make, and it was exciting to formalise a set of methods for coding with LLMs that I’ve been working on to smoothly execute a new app from the ground up.
+Last week I built the first draft of an app.
+I used LLMs to write all the grind parts of it.
+This was the result of a formalisation of methods for coding with LLMs over the past few years brought to bear to smoothly execute a new app from the ground up.

 Dependent on the tempo or phase within a project, I feel like I can now defer over 50% of written code to an LLM, leaving me to act as reviewer and giving me more time to think about my intentions and potential iterations.

 This is incredible.
 And it requires revising my approach to coding.
-Paying attention to the phase and tempo was always important, but now that code can be written almost instantly, holding the shape of intention and possibility in mind is the thing.
+Paying attention to the phase and tempo was always important, but now that I can offload most of the coding work, holding the shape of intention and possibility in mind is the thing.

 Here are some strategies and tactics for doing this, which I’ll then elaborate on: